mailjet/mailjet-apiv3-java/README.md

 export MJ_APIKEY_PRIVATE='your API secret'
 ```

-> Note: For the SMS API the authorization is based on a Bearer token.
+> Note: The SMS API authorization is based on a Bearer token.
 See information about it in the [SMS API](#sms-api) section of the readme.

 Initialize your [Mailjet][mailjet] Client: